Summer Fun, Food, and…Heartburn?

 It’s not all bad news!
 Most patients who have chronic heartburn or GERD find medications like proton pump inhibitors (PPIs like Nexium or Prilosec) control their symptoms reasonably well.
 Unfortunately, these medications only mask symptoms, don’t actually stop reflux, and 30-40% percent of patients don’t get complete relief from their symptoms.
 For those patients who experience incomplete relief with medications and lifestyle modifications, are intolerant to drugs, don’t want to be on lifetime medications, or have advanced disease, there are other options, including minimally invasive surgery.

 The Heartburn and Esophageal Disorders clinical practice within Digestive Health, a clinical partnership between UT Health Austin and Seton Ascension, is taking a different approach to treating patients with GERD.
-Medical Director Tripp Buckley, MD, who serves as the Surgical Director of Digestive Health, explains, “We are taking a multispecialty, comprehensive approach to this disease.
+UT Health Austin surgeon Tripp Buckley, MD, who serves as the Surgical Director of Digestive Health, explains, “We are taking a multispecialty, comprehensive approach to this disease.
 Our team approach creates a personalized treatment plan for each patient, which often includes optimizing their medical therapy.”
 When medical therapy fails, there are other options, including minimally invasive surgery.
 Dr. Buckley notes, “There are multiple new procedures for GERD that actually treat the disease at its source.”
 These include procedural options designed to restore the normal anatomy of the lower esophageal sphincter (the valve between the esophagus and stomach).